darinz/ML/practice-1/p6/solution_p6.md

 <img src="./experiment.png" width="350px">

-**3. Based on the scatter plot above, which of the following statements is most likely to be true?**
+**Problem 3.
+Based on the scatter plot above, which of the following statements is most likely to be true?**

 *   (a) The relationship between $x$ and $y$ is linear across all time blocks.
 *   (b) The relationship between $x$ and $y$ is non-linear and follows a piecewise pattern.